gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `--[no-]migrationtable-development-mode`: [don't] pass the development mode flag for migration tables to HDI, if the parameter is supported by the server, not enabled by default
 - `--[no-]liveness-ping`: [don't] send a sign of life from time to time, by default, a sign of life will be sent
 - `--[no-]live-messages`: [don't] display the make messages while the make is still in progress, by default, the messages will be displayed while the make is in progress
+- `--[no-]trace-vcap-services`: [don't] log VCAP services information, by default, the following VCAP services properties will be logged: name, label, plan, tags, schema, database_id, user, hdi_user, and service_key_name (with --trace, the rest of the properties will also be logged)
 - `--write-batch-size <integer>`: number of files to write in one batch.
 Must be a positive integer.
 Default: 8000

 See `--help` for details and defaults.